VIDEO: Strength to heal, How to truly forgive someone who hurt you?

 Genesis 42:24

-We can see Joseph’s heart through his tears, when he listened to his brother, he wept.
-Was weeping a sign of resentment?
-No because the following text proves he had forgiven them.
+We see Joseph’s heart through his tears when he listened to his brothers and wept.
+Was his weeping a sign of resentment?
+No, the following text shows that he had already forgiven them.

-It could possibly be weeping from hearing how his brothers felt bad for what they did to him years ago.
-What we do know, is that he did not weep because of resentment, anger or bitterness.
+His tears might have come from hearing his brothers express remorse for what they had done years ago.
+What we do know is that Joseph did not weep out of resentment, anger, or bitterness.

-Joseph did not blame his brothers for selling him into slavery.
-If he wanted to, he could have order to kill all of them, but Joseph did the contrary.
+Joseph didn’t blame his brothers for selling him into slavery.
+If he wanted to, he could have ordered their deaths, but he did the opposite.

 He gave.